 3. Provide Reasons for Resignation

-Nursing resignation letters may not need to contain a reason depending on your circumstances, but a reason can provide your employer with context and let them understand your rationale.
+Nursing resignation letters may not need to contain a reason depending on your circumstances.
+However, a reason can provide your employer with context and let them understand your rationale.

-- To accept a nursing position at another healthcare facility
+- accept a nursing position at another healthcare facility

-- To attend to a personal or family matter
+- attend to a personal or family matter

 4. Show Gratitude

 Show gratitude for the experiences you’ve had and the lessons you’ve learned from your position.
-This gratitude can help you leave a positive impression and garner references if you need them later.
+This gratitude can help you leave a positive impression and garner references if needed later.

 5. Offer to Assist with the Transition